akshatdalton/Mafia/README.md

 - `/writer?line_num={line_num}&content={content}` for writer to edit the line number: `lin_num` by `content`.
 - `/docs_writer?line_num={line_num}&content={content}` same as above.
 - `/docs_reader` read all the content of the `data.txt` file.

-# Instructions to Run
-1. Clone the repo.
-2. Run the `make` command.
-3. If you got no compilation errors then you can run `./web_server`.
-4. Go to `localhost:18000/index.html` to view the results.

 # Changes to make while editing the codebase
 1. Add the new file in `Makefile`, if any.